GPT, But Backwards: Exactly Inverting Language Model Outputs: Experimental Setup

 \paragraph{Algorithms.} Here, we consider three main algorithms: \begin{itemize} \item \textbf{Sparse One-hot Discrete Adam (SODA).} Our contribution from Section \ref{sec:algorithm}.
 We list its hyperparameters in Appendix \ref{sec:appendix_params}.
 In Table \ref{tab:tweaks_table}, we conduct a comprehensive ablation study, comparing it to simple embedding search, as defined in Appendix \ref{sec:appendix_embed_search}. \item \textbf{Greedy Coordinate Descent (GCG).} It is the leading discrete optimisation algorithm for searching over LLM inputs \cite{zou2023universal}.
 We define it in Appendix \ref{sec:appendix_gcg} and run it with the same loss function as SODA.
-Many variants of GCG exist \cite{jia2024improved, zhao2024accelerating}, but they are designed for jailbreaking LLMs and do not apply to our case. \item \textbf{Black-Box Inversion Models.} As proposed in \cite{Morris2023_language}, we fine-tune two T5-Small-60M models \cite{raffel2020t5model} on the task of reconstructing the input $x_i$ when conditioned on the next-token logits $r_i$.
-As Appendix \ref{sec:appendix_inv_model} shows, we do so on Random datasets with inputs of length $n\in[1,24]$ for Tables \ref{tab:privacy_table}, \ref{tab:pii_label_table}, and length $n\in[1,10]$ for Table \ref{tab:algo_table}, to keep the training data in-distribution with the test data.
-Both datasets have 400K samples in total, with $10$\% held out for validation. \end{itemize}
+Many variants of GCG exist \cite{jia2024improved, zhao2024accelerating}, but they are designed for jailbreaking LLMs and do not apply to our case. \item \textbf{Black-Box Inversion Models.} As proposed by \citet{Morris2023_language}, we fine-tune three T5-Small-60M models \cite{raffel2020t5model} on the task of reconstructing the input $x_i$, with two conditioned on the next-token logits $r_i$ and one conditioned on the output text $y$.
+As Appendix \ref{sec:appendix_inv_model} shows, we do so on \textit{Random} datasets with inputs of length $n\in[1,24]$ for Tables \ref{tab:privacy_table}, \ref{tab:pii_label_table}, and length $n\in[1,10]$ for Table \ref{tab:algo_table}, to keep the training data in-distribution with the test data.
+Both datasets have 400K samples, with $10$\% held out for validation. \end{itemize}

-\paragraph{Metrics.} Our primary metric is the percentage of \textit{Exact} matches $x^*=x$, i.e., the reconstructed inputs for which the algorithm inverted every token in the correct order.
+\paragraph{Metrics.} Our primary metric is the percentage of \textit{Exact} matches $x^*=x$, i.e., whether the algorithm inverted every token in the correct order.
 The error terms are Wilson score intervals at 95\% confidence \cite{wilson1927probable}.
-We also report the percentage of \textit{Partial} matches $x^*_i=x_i$, i.e. the percentage of tokens in the reconstructed input that match the tokens at the same position in the original input.
-In Table \ref{tab:privacy_table}, we report \textit{PII}, another partial matching metric that only considers positions $i\in\mathcal{P}$ that are labelled as containing private information.
+We also report the (more fine-grained) percentage of \textit{Partial} matches $x^*_i=x_i$, i.e. the proportion of tokens the algorithm inverted in the correct positions.
+In Table \ref{tab:privacy_table}, we report \textit{PII}, which is similar to the partial match metric except that it considers only the tokens that are labelled as private.
+To allow comparison to other works, we also consider \textit{Cosine Similarity}, a semantic-based metric measuring the angle between input embeddings, produced by the text-embedding-3-small model through the OpenAI API \cite{neelakantan2022text}.
+For the latter three metrics, we compute their error intervals as the standard error of the mean.